Top Best Homemade Dog Food Recipes

 • 1 tablespoon of olive oil

-Directions: Can be cooked or raw (if the chicken is with bones).
+Directions: This can be cooked or raw (if the chicken is with bones).

 3. Chicken and Potato Recipe